What Can I Sue for in a Car Accident Lawsuit?

 A photo of a guy wearing a white shirt whos been involved in a car accident holding his nape.

-Damages in Car Accident Claims
+Types of Damages You Can Recover in Car Accident Claims

 Medical Bills

-Medical costs usually account for a significant amount of quantifiable losses or damages in car accident claims.
-Medical costs comprise all of the expenses you have faced because of the accident and estimated costs of medical treatment you might require in the future.
+Medical expenses usually account for a significant amount of quantifiable losses or damages in car accident claims.
+Medical costs comprise all the expenses you have faced because of the accident and estimated costs of medical treatment you might require in the future.
 Compensation for medical bills can cover expenses such as:

 • Ambulance rides and emergency room (ER) treatment